Klortho/flextree/README.md

 # Compiling and running

 * Download and install Eclipse.
-* Download the SWT binaries from http://www.eclipse.org/downloads -> select
-  Eclipse release 4.5, then SWT binary and source, for whatever platform you are on.
+* Download the SWT binaries from [here](https://www.eclipse.org/swt/), for whatever platform you are on.
 * In Eclipse, selected File -> Import, then "Existing project into workspace", then selected "archive file", and selected the .zip file you just downloaded.

+* Clone this repository, then, in Eclipse, File -> Import -> "Existing project into workspace", then select this repository's root directory.
+Make sure you de-select "Copy projects into workspace".
+* Right click on this flextree project, and select Properties.
+Under "Java Build Path", check "org.eclipse.swt".
+This includes the SWT library as a dependency.